Rev. Peter Fairbrother | Ministries in Self-care

 By any other name

-It was the week after Mother's Day and I had travelled across the Irish Sea to visit my mum who resides in a nursing home in Northern Ireland.
+It was the week after Mother's Day and I had travelled across the Irish Sea to visit my mum who resided at the time in a nursing home in Northern Ireland.

-My mum adores flowers.
+My mum adored flowers.
 Roses and chrysanthemums are her favourites, and so I decided to bring her two big bunches of vibrant orange and pink blossoms to brighten her room.